AdobeDocs/experience-manager-65.en/help/sites-developing/contexthub-api.md

 #### getStore(name) {#getstore-name}

-Retrieves a store as a Javascript object.
+Retrieves a store as a JavaScript object.

 **Parameters**